 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

-ProForm is the sister company to NordicTrack, but some of the best budget-friendly treadmills on the market.
-ProForm manufactures all types of cardio fitness equipment including ellipticals, rowing machines, exercise bikes, and a smattering of strength training equipment, too.
+ProForm is the sister company to NordicTrack and makes some of the best budget-friendly treadmills on the market.
+They also manufacture all types of cardio fitness equipment including ellipticals, rowing machines, exercise bikes—plus a smattering of strength training equipment.

-In this collection of ProForm treadmill reviews, we’ll start with a spec chart to get a bird’s-eye view of how all the treadmills compare and then break it down per model.
+In this collection of ProForm treadmill reviews, we’ll provide an overview of how all the treadmills compare and then break it down per model.

-Not only have our expert product testers had a ton of hands-on experience with some of the best treadmills for a home gym, we also have extensive experience with ProForm and its sister brand NordicTrack.
-We’ve written dozens of treadmill reviews on both brands and personally tested three out of the four best ProForm treadmills.
+Not only have our expert product testers had a ton of hands-on experience with some of the best treadmills for a home gym, but we also have extensive experience with ProForm.
+We’ve written dozens of treadmill reviews and personally tested three of the four best ProForm treadmills.

 ProForm Treadmill Lineup